Weddings and Parties: "Keep On Keeping On"

 For people who pay attention to these things, this was sung (and danced to) by Ginger Rogers and Fred Astaire in the 1936 movie “Swing Time.”
 Music by Jerome Kern (“Showboat”) and lyrics by Dorothy Fields (“On the Sunny Side of the Street”).

 Here’s where I’m going with this.
-When times are tough, people seem to forget that persistence usually pays off.
-Sounds right to me, and throughout recorded history, this notion has been expressed many times, many ways.
-Why?
-Is it so hard to grasp, we couldn’t get it the first time?
-Apparently.
+When times are tough, people need to remember that Persistence usually pays off.
+Sounds right to me, and throughout recorded history, this notion has been expressed many times, in many ways.

 Part of my Theory of Life resembles a butterfly’s, who is born as a worm, eats constantly to grow and store energy, and then emerges from a cocoon transformed into a beautiful butterfly.
 Similarly (with some significant differences), we’re born helpless, work tirelessly for decades storing wisdom and wealth (as though it’s our life’s purpose), and then “retire” (or are we “reborn”) to fulfill our destiny.
-Hmmm … maybe this vision appeals to me because I’ll approach that ultimate stage one day, and it sounds attractive.
-Nevertheless to reach our goal, the enduring message has to be “Keep on keeping on”.

 Robbie,